 AYA is established in 1990 by artistic director and choreographer Wies Bloemen, initially as a dance company for adults.
 Since AYA gained national and international success with the performance Bronsttijd (Mating season, 1996), about sexuality and love, Wies Bloemen decided to target specifically at youngsters.

 Amazement, curiosity and social commitment are always at the base of AYA’s work.
 AYA does not look for aesthetic but looks at what’s beyond the façade.
 To show humans in all honesty and vulnerability, in essence, raw and unpolished beyond beauty and vanity.
 Dance is not merely a goal but the means and the language to appeal to current day youngsters.
 The desire to communicate with young people about matters that concern them is the main objective.
 AYA wants to do that with energetic, direct and honest performances about subjects from the real life of young people.
 This way AYA offers them a chance to let dance play an important role in their lives.

 Wies Bloemen (1956) studied at the Modern Dance Academy in Amsterdam and has been involved in modern dance ever since.
-Over the last twenty years she has become recognised as a dancer, actress, choreographer and teacher.
-Her career is characterised by a search for her own language, concerning all disciplines, without being bothered by people’s opinions.
-This versatility and strong-mindedness is a part of her career and is evident in the performances themselves.
-Bloemen started putting on performances for adults in 1982, and founded Danstheater AYA in 1990.
-In 1996 AYA switched it’s focus to a younger audience.
-Since then Danstheater AYA has successfully made cutting-edge dance theatre performances for youth and youngsters.
+Over the last thirty years she has become recognised as a choreographer, artistic director, teacher, and dancer .
+Her work is characterised by a search for her own language, integrating dance, song - music, text, and visuals.
+Without being bothered by people’s opinions, this versatility and strong-mindedness is a part of her work and is evident in the performances themselves.
+Wies Bloemen started putting on performances for adults in 1982, and founded Danstheater AYA in 1990.
+In 1996 she switched her focus to a younger audience.
+Since then Wies Bloemen has successfully made about 60 cutting-edge dance theatre performances for youth and youngsters.